Dyslexia, Dyscalculia & Dysgraphia

 Helen Arkell Dyslexia Charity

-UK charity offering assessments, specialist tuition, and training for individuals with dyslexia and related learning differences.
+UK charity offering assessments, tailored tuition, and training for individuals with dyslexia and related learning differences.

 https://www.helenarkell.org.uk/